DHTMLX/docs-kanban/docs/api/config/js_kanban_cardshape_config.md

 ### Description

-The **card configs** that manage the appearance of the JS Kanban board
+The **card configs** that manage the appearance of the Kanban board

 ### Usage